-Las Vegas Certified Financial Planner (CFP)
+Las Vegas Certified Financial Planner (CFP) Questions And Answers

 At Cassady Law Offices, P.C., all of our estate plans come with a complimentary financial review by a certified financial planner.
 Our Las Vegas law firm serves families throughout Clark County seeking effective legal guidance and financial services advice.
 Firm founder Jasen Cassady is an accomplished estate planning attorney who also assists clients in his role as a certified financial planner.

 To learn more about our services, contact our estate planning and financial services lawyers at our offices in Las Vegas and Henderson, Nevada, for a free initial consultation.
 To learn more about the qualifications of a certified financial planner, please read the information below and call our office.

 Q: Why should you choose a certified financial planner practitioner?